 The Liberal Arts Degree with a Mathematics Concentration has been developed to provide the first two years of preparation for a student wishing to complete a bachelor degree with a major in mathematics or mathematics education.

 In addition, the Mathematics Concentration provides a strong foundation for a student who wishes to transfer to a four-year institution to study engineering, physics, or related fields.

 The university parallel Concentration in Psychology is designed for students who intend to complete the first two years of a bachelor's degree program at Nashua Community College and then transfer to a four-year college or university to complete the bachelor's degree with a major in Psychology.
 The curriculum includes general education and other selected courses typically required in a bachelor's degree program in psychology.

-The Associate in Arts Degree with a Concentration in Science offers students the opportunity to explore an array of science courses which span the fields of biology, chemistry, mathematics, physical science, and physics.
+The Associate in Arts Degree with a Concentration in Biology offers students the opportunity to explore an array of science courses which span the fields of biology, chemistry, mathematics, physical science, and physics.
 Students receive a strong foundation in the scientific method and the physical world.